bablokb/cm4io_rtcctl/README.md

 and similar boards that use the same design, e.g. Cytron's CM4 Maker Board or Waveshare's CM4-boards.

+The script is motivated by the fact that the kernel cannot control the alarm-settings of the RTC.
 The script runs in userspace.
 It will only work if the kernel is not in control of the RTC, i.e. there is no overlay configured for the PCF85063A.

 Software